 The poem concludes with the well-known conceit comparing love to a drafting compass.
 Donne states that his wife is the leg that holds them steady, fixed point while he “roam[s].”
 It is due to her steadfastness that he always finds his way back.

 As was common within Donne’s poetry, there are pervading themes of death, the celebration of love and spirituality in this text.
 In regards to love, Donne spent the majority of the text trying to define what his love is like.
 Donne utilizes a number of images and analogies, which will be discussed later in this analysis, that accomplishes this.
 By the time the speaker gets to the end, he has come to the conclusion that no matter where he is, their love will live on.

 The theme of spirituality is intimately connected with that of love.
 Donne’s speaker, who is certainly Donne himself, declares the love he shares with his partner to be spiritual in nature.
 It goes beyond that which ordinary people experience.
 This means it can overcome any mundane barrier life throws at it.

 The first lines of the text bring up death.
 He describes a group of friends who are gathered around the death bed of a “virtuous” man.
 They are discussing amongst themselves when this person is going to die, and which breath might be his last.
-By utilizing death to later speak on life, Donne is taping into the tradition of Carpe Diem poetry.
-These types of poems promote a way of living that keeps in mind the ever present prospect of death.
+By utilizing death to later speak on life, Donne is tapping into the tradition of Carpe Diem poetry.
+These types of poems promote a way of living that keeps in mind the ever-present prospect of death.